SeaQL/FireDBG.Rust.Testbench/README.md

 # The Rust Testbench for FireDBG

 Each sub-directory is a Cargo workspace.
 Please open each folder in VS Code with "Open Folder ...".
-For convenience, each example already contains a sample run.
+For convenience, each example already contains a sample run (where they're under `xxx/firedbg/target/`).

 ## Basics